“YOU MAY AS WELL ROAST A DOZEN BEETROOTS AND BE WELL ON THE WAY TO PREPARING TWO OR THREE DISHES IN ONE GO”

 Autumn really is the time to eat British beetroot, newly harvested and gloriously sweet.
 The roots love other seasonal treats such as apples and nuts and their fabulous deep pinks and yellows add pizazz to any plate.

-—Blitz to a purée with chickpeas, tahini, olive oil, garlic, roasted cumin and lemon juice for a Barbie-shade hummus or with walnuts, cream cheese, a splash of cider vinegar and then chopped dill to finish.
+— Blitz to a purée with chickpeas, tahini, olive oil, garlic, roasted cumin and lemon juice for a Barbie-shaded hummus or with walnuts, cream cheese, a splash of cider vinegar and then chopped dill to finish.

-—Create a salad: go north with smoked mackerel, dill, apple, potato, walnuts, wine vinegar and crème fraîche; go Italian with salsa verde ( parsley, anchovy, mustard, capers, vinegar, olive oil) and cannellini beans; or go south with this spiced beetroot, tomato, black olive and feta salad.
+— Create a salad: go north with smoked mackerel, dill, apple, potato, walnuts, wine vinegar and crème fraîche; go Italian with salsa verde ( parsley, anchovy, mustard, capers, vinegar, olive oil) and cannellini beans; or go south with this spiced beetroot salad.